 Popular Piggyback perms

 Piggyback perms are performed in various ways.
 Length of the hair plays a prominent role in the determination of the process to be used while perming.

-In case of long hair, the hair must be divided and sub divided into different sections where each sub section will hold two perming rods of different sizes.
+In the case of long hair, the hair must be divided and sub-divided into different sections where each sub-section will hold two perming rods of different sizes.
 Smaller rods must be placed at the base and bigger ones at the top.

 The front section must be considered for rolling first.
-The process of wrapping and rolling is all the same in hair of any length though rolling and placement of rods in long hair may take considerable time.
+The process of wrapping and rolling is all the same in the hair of any length through rolling and placement of rods in long hair may take considerable time.

 How to do a Piggyback Perm

 The process of piggyback perm involves a series of steps which are as follows

 - Rinse hair: Commence with making your hair slightly damp.
 Comb the entire hair using a wide toothed comb.
 This is done in order to clean the hair through rinsing and detangling any coils or curls.